ChrisTrenkamp/xsel/README.md

 ## JSON documents

 JSON documents only build elements and character data.
-Object and array declarations will omit an element node with the name `#`.
+Object declarations will omit an element node with the name `#obj`.
+Likewise, array elements emit `#arr`.
 So for example, given the following JSON file:

 ```
 {